Holidays

 Peanut butter cookies (via Canva)

-These Halloween cookies are a great way to entertain toddlers because they need a lot of hands-on action to create.
-Help your toddler to press their thumb into the cookies to create space for a peanut butter filling.
-Then top it up with peanuty goodness.
+Our peanut butter Halloween cookies are a great way to entertain toddlers because they need a lot of hands-on action to create.
+Help your toddler press their thumb into the cookies to create space for a peanut butter filling.
+Then top it up with peanut goodness.
+Of course, if you have a peanut allergy, you'll need to find some peanut butter alternatives.

 6. Soft Candy Corn Cookies

-If your toddler prefers soft cookies rather than the crunchy type, you should consider making these delicious and colorful Halloween cookies!
-Replace the tooth-decaying candy corns with their cookie lookalikes.
+If your toddler prefers soft cookies rather than the crunchy type, you should consider making these colorful and easy Halloween cookies!
+Replace the tooth-wrecking candy corns with their cookie lookalikes.
+We love soft cookies as they stay delicious for just that little bit longer in the Halloween cookie jar.

 7. Monster Mash Cookies